2 day class

 Basic Instruction using the Traditional Blacksmiths Forge

-In this two-day class, we will reinforce, build upon and expand the skills you learned in Blacksmithing I, as you further develop confidence and accuracy in your work.
+In this two-day class, we will reinforce, build upon and expand the skills you learned in the Blacksmithing I course.
+This will help you develop increased confidence and accuracy in your work.

 Each student will build and complete a simple fire-place toolset that includes a fireplace poker, shovel and broom.
 You will also make a cold chisel.
 We will guide you through the forging of the ornamental leaves that will grace the handle of each tool and introduce you to forge welding, as you forge out the end of the fireplace poker.
 In addition to deepening and strengthening the skills you learned in the previous class, new skills you will learn include working plate steel, simple forge welding and working and heat treating carbon steel.